What’s in a Christmas Tree?

 Christmas day is quickly approaching and like many, I’ve spent the past couple weeks finishing my Christmas shopping and putting up decorations.
 Of all the traditions that come with the holiday season my favorite is picking out the perfect Christmas tree.
 A quick poll of my Facebook friends confirmed that for most people, it’s less about the tree itself and more about the traditions and memories to be found in those dark green boughs.

 My favorite tradition (and memory) is visiting local tree farms to pick out ‘my perfect tree”.
 As a child we frequented Lines Tree Farm in Marble Rock, Iowa.
 At the tree farm Harley and his grandsons stand ready to bring in each customer’s fresh cut tree, shake off the needles and snow and load it up.
 Carol can be found in the tree shed, whipping up homemade wreaths with fancy bows, pine cones and glittering bulbs.
 When I think of visiting the tree farm as a child I remember the fresh pine smell of that shed and the sweet cinnamon cider ready to warm us after our hike through the farm.
-Now as an adult, my husband and I continue the tradition visiting another local family farm – Carlson Tree farm in Latimer, Iowa.
+Now as an adult, my husband and I continue the tradition with our son Wyatt who made his first trek with us to Carlson Tree Farm in Latimer, Iowa at just six weeks old!
 We enjoy the opportunity to support another local North Iowa farm family with our holiday purchase.

 For some families, the tradition is in the decorations.
 My unofficial Facebook poll revealed so many great ideas to celebrate and create memories through decorations, I thought a few were worth sharing: